christopher-wolff-zz/reddit-analysis/project/project.md

 TODO: Expand introduction

+#### Research Question

+Coincidentally, our team is made up of avid Reddit fans.
+All three of us are constantly checking it for interesting, insightful, and funny posts.
+Given that Reddit recieves thousands of posts per day and the little time in the day we have to check Reddit, we all usually only check the "popular" feed.
+So, it got us thinking that we should learn more about the site we use pretty frequently.
+Specifically, we want to analyze what makes a Reddit post popular.

-### Data Set
+#### Data Set

 The data set is comprised of Reddit posts from December 2017, since it was the latest data set we could find and wanted to keep up with the most recent trends.
 Also, it will be interesting to explore themes related to Christmas.
 We retrieved it from the Google BigQuery API.
-The data set contains 33 variables and 1000000 observations.
+The data set contains 33 variables and 1,000,000 observations.

 Our dataset is made up of 33 variables but for this project, we will only be looking at these variables: `subreddit` (categorical, name of the subreddit the post belongs to), `num_comments` (numerical, the number of comments on the post),`score` (numerical, popularity score of post), `ups` (numerical, amount of up votes the post recieved), `downs` (numerical, amount of down votes the post recieved), `title` (categorical, the title of the post), `selftext` (categorical, the text body on the post), `gilded` (numerical, amount of gold reddit donations from other users), `over_18` ( categorical, true or fale if post is only appropriate for users over the age of 18), and `stickied` (categorical, whether or not post was stickied by moderators of the post's subreddit).
 The rest of the descriptions for the other variables can be found in our data folder.

-### Research Question

-Coincidentally, our team is made up of avid Reddit fans.
-All three of us are constantly checking it for interesting, insightful, and funny posts.
-Given that Reddit recieves thousands of posts per day and the little time in the day we have to check Reddit, we all usually only check the "popular" feed.
-So, it got us thinking that we should learn more about the site we use pretty frequently.
-Specifically, we want to analyze what makes a Reddit post popular.

 Exploring Term Frequencies
 --------------------------